You want smart political talk without the meltdowns?

 Rick Perry created more jobs, longest running governor, and did so much good for Texas.

-Um he's gonna be great at energy.
+He's going to be great at energy.

-And you know what he's gonna do?
+And you know what he's going to do?

-He's gonna cut it to the bone.
+He's going to cut it to the bone.

-And he's gonna make us energy independent.
+And he's going to make us energy independent.

-That's one of the I'm happy with that pick in a major way.
+That's one of the, I'm happy with that pick in a major way.

-All right, let's get to our uh phones.
+All right, let's get to our phones.

-Alyssa is in Ashland in Missouri, the show me state.
+Alyssa is in Ashland in Missouri, the show-me state.

 Alyssa, how are you?